SF Sustainable Property Fund

 The investment objective, investment policy and sustainability strategy of the SF Sustainable Property Fund are defined in the prospectus with integrated fund contract.
 The following is a summary of the sustainability strategy.

-The goal of the sustainability strategy of the SF Sustainable Property Fund is to achieve net zero by 2050 at the latest (climate targets 2030 and 2050 of the Federal Council).
+The goal of the sustainability strategy of the SF Sustainable Property Fund is to achieve net zero by 2050 at the latest (climate target 2050 of the Federal Council).
 The targeted impact is to be achieved through a combination of sustainability approaches.
 Corresponding sustainability criteria and key performance indicators have been defined to implement the sustainability approaches.
 The focus is on increasing energy efficiency and reducing greenhouse gas emissions.

 Sustainable Investment Approaches